Koshila-cd/fixico-fe-Koshila-cd/README.md

 - Node server-side.
 - Jest unit testing to ensure correctness of the JavaScript codebase.

+### Minor Libraries

+- YupResolver to validate data.
+- Axios as HTTP client.
+- Heroicons for attractive SVG icons.

 All changes are in Branch - Main.

 Note: Credits to [https://mui.com/material-ui/getting-started/templates/] for initial grid frame for the forms used in 'Submit Vehicle Damage Report' page.